estatewatch/estatewatch.github.io/content/estates/calverleyclose.md

 Planning permission was granted in 2023 for 275 new homes, of which 179 'affordable'.

 More information is available on Riverside's website here: [https://www.riverside.org.uk/redevelopment-projects/calverley-close-revitalising-your-neighbourhood/](https://www.riverside.org.uk/redevelopment-projects/calverley-close-revitalising-your-neighbourhood/)

+In March 2024, developer Countryside [celebrated](https://www.vistrygroup.co.uk/media-centre/press-releases/riverside-and-countryside-partnerships-mark-success-new-estate) 'breaking ground' on the first phase of the Calverley Close scheme.

 ---